stadium-software/datagrid-advanced-search/README.md

       3. "integrated"
    3. FilterConfig: Select the List containing the filter configurations you created from the dropdown
    4. FilterContainerClass: The unique classname you assigned to the Container control above (e.g. filter-container)
-   5. FilterHeading: The title of the filter
+   5. FilterHeading: The title of the filter (not used in "integrated" display mode)
    6. CollapseOnClickAway (true / false): Whether to collapse the filter container when the user clicks elsewhere on the page

 ![Script Parameters Example](images/ScriptParametersExample.png)